Critical Emergency Supplies that Can Save Your Life in a Hurricane.

 6. Invest In A NOAA Weather Radio

 Invest in a National Oceanic and Atmospheric Administration (NOAA) weather radio.
 An AM/FM with weather alerts from the NOAA will help you keep track of what is going on.
 These broadcasts are sent out via VHF radio waves, so any receiver that can pick up such broadcasts will do.
 This Kaito emergency radio has 5 power sources including AA battery, internal battery (which you can charge with an AC adaptor), hand crank, solar, and even USB/Dynamo.
 With so many options for keeping it powered, this radio or one with similar capabilities is highly recommended.
+Another alternative is one of these survival handheld ham radios.

 7. No Basement?
 Shelter In The Inner-Most Closet Or Bathroom (Without Windows)